-For retailers with the opportunity and capability to meet clear demand, strategy should consider ways in which the company can get back into business most quickly and effectively.
+For retailers with the opportunity and capability to meet clear demand, the strategy should consider ways in which the company can get back into a business most quickly and effectively.
 Key tactics include readying your workforce and prioritizing initiatives to ensure alignment.

 Strength Strategy – Seize Opportunity

 For retailers that recognize significant opportunity from pent up demand or severely weakened competitors, a strength strategy would set goals to come out of the crisis with the intent to build on competitive strengths.
-Focused investments in areas offering significant return on investment is a key tactic.
+Focused investments in areas offering a significant return on investment is a key tactic.

 Agility Strategy – Be Ready for the Unknown

 No one is sure when the economy will open up and how consumers will react, so many retailers won’t be able to confidently forecast demand.
-Supply chain may also be a big unknown.
+The supply chain may also be a big unknown.
 Uncertainty calls for a strategy that focuses on developing organization agility.
 Thoughtful investments to increase visibility and flexibility are key tactics.